pivotal/docs-tap/contour/how-to-guides/configuring-envoy.hbs.md

 ## <a id="daemonset"></a> Configure the Envoy pods as a `Deployment`

 Currently, we do not have steps to make this switch without downtime.
-Look out for improvements in future versions!